 Optimal nutrition support for our client begins before she even conceives.
-Birth control pills make it difficult for women to absorb some nutrients that are essential for healthy pregnancy.
-Ideally, women who were previously on birth control pills will replete those nutrients before conception.
+Birth control pills make it difficult for women to absorb some nutrients that are essential for a healthy pregnancy.
+Ideally, women who were previously on birth control pills will deplete those nutrients before conception.

 Nutrients that are not well absorbed while women are on birth control pills include folate, vitamins B2, B6, and B12, vitamins C and E, coenzyme Q10, magnesium, selenium, and zinc (Palmery, Saraceno, Vaiarelli, & Carlomagno, 2013) (Palan, Strube, Letko, Sadikovic, & Mikhail, 2010).

 Antidepressants, which are commonly prescribed to women of childbearing age also deplete folate.

 Non-steroidal anti-inflammatory drugs (NSAIDs), including ibuprofen, can irritate the intestinal lining increasing the requirement for zinc and amino acids and can suppress ovulation in the short term (Duffy, 2015).
 Thus, a woman who has been on these medications prior to trying to conceive needs to focus on optimizing her nutrient intake.

 Taking a high-quality prenatal vitamin is an important step.

 Additionally, taking prenatal vitamins has well-established benefits for babies regardless of the specific ingredients or quality of the prenatal supplement, including…

 - Lowering the risk for leukemia (Leung et al., 2013).

 - Lowering the risk for pediatric brain tumors (Leung et al., 2013)